 How often should you do Power Zone training

-As I mentioned earlier, I just signed up for my 11th Power Zone training challenge.
+As I mentioned earlier, I just started my 13th Power Zone training challenge.
 These are offered roughly five to six times each year.
 They last between six and eight weeks.

 Whenever you hear Peloton instructor Matt Wilpers talking about improving your fitness, he talks about two things.
 One, the frequency, intensity and duration of your rides.
 And, two, how often you should retest, i.e. redo the FTP test.

 Basically, if you’re consistently following a Power Zone training schedule, you could conceivably be seeing a bump in your fitness every six to eight weeks.
 So, how often should you do Power Zone training to get this improvement?

 Well, the challenges are built around between three and five rides a week.
 So, I would say three to five times a week.
 Then, mix in other kinds of rides or cross training, such as strength work, yoga, stretching and running or walking.